Raf Antonio uses the form of photography to capture a realistic x romantic image of self.

 Rope Running Out is Raf Antonio’s larger narrative work.
 A delicately woven poetic tale with characters based on people in Antonio’s own life.

-The story begins with Nacio who instinctively takes a photo of Lobo as he enters a café making eye contact, holding it.
-Nacio shows the photo to Felix his partner, and you learn their relationship is not sexual but cerebrally sexual.
+The story begins with Nacio who instinctively takes a photo of Lobo as he enters a café.
+They make eye contact, holding it.
+Nacio shows the photo to Felix his partner, and you learn their relationship is not physically but cerebrally sexual.

 Words.
 The characters don’t speak as much as they say words and words are given their importance.
 Colour, the ‘shortcut to emotions’ Antonio tells me.
 Posturing, the characters placement in correspondence to the others.

 The overall feeling while reading the play is romantic, oh so romantic.
 And in this way makes powerful and beautiful three queer men.
 Raf Antonio’s narrative writing puts characters on a pedestal.
-In the necessary way, rope running out subversively portrays queer men successful in creating strong relationships and strong in helping each other through their traumas.
+Rope Running Out subversively portrays queer men successful in creating strong relationships and strong in helping each other through their traumas.

-Raf Antonio cites influence from Roger Maplethorpe, Zanele Muholi, and Quinnford & Scout.
-Learning from them the malleability of perspective in photography.
+Raf Antonio cites influence from Peter Hujar, Zanele Muholi, Luke Austin, Robert Mapplethorpe, and Quinnford & Scout.
+Learning from them perspective in photography.
 A portrait can be a small intimate detail framed to give distance.

 Amongst writers there is a saying ‘there’s only 7 types of stories to tell’, but there is still a point to telling stories because of the individual background and personal history of each writer.
 The way each writer tells the story will be different than any other.
-Raf Antonio’s work is representative of this, self-validating, empowering and emotional.
+Raf Antonio’s work is representative of this, self-validating, empowering, emotional and especially demystifying.
+With a focus on the character and portrayal of queer latinx people Raf Antonio presents himself and turns tropes and generalisations on its head.

 Further exploring!
-Raf Antonio’s Instagram is where you can track his process and see new piece in his self-portrait project.
-And look to the sky for Raf’s next work THE EFFEMINATES: A Queer Tale of Bloody Vengeance, currently in development with Cahoots Theatre Projects in Toronto.
-Toronto, where Raf Antonio is based and active.
+Raf Antonio’s Instagram (@raflareine) is where you can track his process and see new pieces in his Self Portrait Project.
+And look to the sky for Raf’s next work THE EFFEMINATES: A Queer Tale of Bloody Vengeance.
+The piece is currently in development with Cahoots Theatre Projects in Toronto.
+Toronto is where Raf Antonio is based and active.

 Contact Raf Antonio, click here.